Malikpeco/Mabo-Games/README.md

 Stripe will output a webhook secret (`whsec_...`).

-Add it to your configuration:
+Add it to your `appsettings.json` file:

 ```json
 "Stripe": {